timcombs/code102/README.md

 # Code 102: Fundamentals of Code

 Welcome to Code 102!
-We're going to spend four nights ramping you up so that when you hit the Code 201 course you're poised for success.
+We're going to spend 4 nights learning the basics of code so that when you hit the Code 201 course you're poised for success.

 ## Class Schedule
 * [Monday](schedule/monday.md)